studiohyperdrive/ngx-tools/libs/express/status/README.md

 #### ExpressStatusController

 The controller that takes care of handling the route callback.
-Using the controller gives you the
+Using the controller gives you the flexibility of adding your own endpoint.

 Usage: